Wildscizor/Health-Care-Management-v2/README.md

 ## What's New?

+What's New?
-- Added persistent signup and login with GET/POST in the backend, storing users in users.json, saving profile pictures to profile_pics/ and serving them via /profile_pics/....
+Added persistent signup and login with GET/POST in the backend, storing users in users.json, saving profile pictures to profile_pics/ and serving them via /profile_pics/....
-- Compare passwords for confirmation now. after your Submission if the password fields do not match, you will find your appropriate message for any unsuccessful login!
+Compare passwords for confirmation now. after your Submission if the password fields do not match, you will find your appropriate message for any unsuccessful login!
-- Updated the Streamlit UI to include a Signup form with all required fields, password confirmation, and login by email or username.
+Updated the Streamlit UI to include a Signup form with all required fields, password confirmation, and login by email or username.
 Also fixed the Menu section using internal CSS.
-- After login, users are routed to role-based dashboards with a new My Profile section that displays the signup details.
+After login, users are routed to role-based dashboards with a new My Profile section that displays the signup details.
-- What you can do now
+What you can do now
-- Open the UI at PORT = "http://127.0.0.1:8501"
+Open the UI at PORT = "http://127.0.0.1:8501"
-- Switch to Signup, create either a patient or doctor account, then login
-- On login, you’ll see My Profile in the sidebar and can proceed to other pages
-- Key endpoints added
+Switch to Signup, create either a patient or doctor account, then login On login, you’ll see My Profile in the sidebar and can proceed to other pages Key endpoints added
-- POST /api/auth/signup: fields first_name, last_name, username, email, password, confirm_password, role, address_line1, city, state, pincode, profile_picture (file)
+POST /api/auth/signup: fields first_name, last_name, username, email, password, confirm_password, role, address_line1, city, state, pincode, profile_picture (file)
-- POST /api/auth/login: accepts either email+password or username+password
+POST /api/auth/login: accepts either email+password or username+password
-- GET /api/auth/user/{user_id}: returns public user details (auth required)
+GET /api/auth/user/{user_id}: returns public user details (auth required)
-- Static: /profile_pics/{filename} for profile picture serving
+Static: /profile_pics/{filename} for profile picture serving

+### Blog System (New)
+- Doctors can create blog posts under categories: Mental Health, Heart Disease, Covid19, Immunization
+- Post fields: Title, Image, Category, Summary, Content, Draft flag
+- Doctors can see their own posts
+- Patients can browse published posts by category; summaries auto-truncate to 15 words with "..."
+- Images are served from `/blog_images/`

+New API endpoints:
+- `POST /api/blogs` (doctors only): create post (multipart form with optional image)
+- `GET /api/blogs?category=...` (all): list posts, patients only see non-drafts
+- `GET /api/blogs/mine` (doctors only): list author’s posts

+UI additions (Streamlit):
+- Doctor: "Write Blog", "My Blog Posts" in dashboard
+- Patient: "Blogs" page with category filter and truncated summaries

+Database:
+- MySQL via SQLAlchemy.
+Table: `blog_posts`.

 ## Quick Start